Dora Pejačević: Personal life and death

 On 14 September 1921 she married Ottomar Otto, Ritter von Lumbe (1892–1978), son of Franz, Ritter von Lumbe (1848-1920), great-great son of Count Franz von Thun und Hohenstein (1786-1873) and his wife, Countess Theresia Anna Maria von Brühl.
 The couple soon moved to Munich and had their first child, which proved to be fatal for Pejacevic.
 She died of puerperal sepsis after childbirth on March 5, 1923, at the Munich Clinic for Women’s Diseases.
 Her son, Theodor von Lumbe (1923-2012) survived and in July 2011 in Vienna, he presented the 1917 portrait of his mother - seated with violin - by Maksimilijan Vanka to the Gallery of Modern Art in Zagreb, Croatia.

-A few months before her passing, Pejačević wrote a letter to her spouse expressing a premonition of her death.
+A few months before her death, Pejačević wrote a letter to her spouse expressing a premonition of her death.
 A quote from her letter also speaks of her progressive worldviews and beliefs:

 May God grant that our child (if I were to leave it to you) brings you joy - that they become a truly open, great human being; pave their paths, but never prevent them from experiencing the suffering that enriches the soul, for only then will they become a person.
 Let them develop like a plant, and if they possess great talent, provide them with everything that can serve their development; above all, give them freedom, wherever it may be required.
 For dependence on parents and relatives crushes many talents - I know this from my own experience - and therefore treat them equally, whether it be a girl or a boy.

 Pejačević was temporarily buried in Munich and, after two months, her mortal remains were transferred to Našice.
 Before her death, she expressed the wish to rest in a separate grave, in the ground, outside the family tomb in the crypt of the Church of the Ascension of the Lord (Pejačević Family Chapel) in Našice, which the family had erected in 1881.
 She also wished her tombstone to have her name written solely as “Dora” with the short phrase "Rest Now".

 The bust of Dora Pejačević in Našice.